-On the environmental axis, one of the major challenges is the excessive emission of pollutant gases into the atmosphere, increasing the effects of global warming.
-Besides this, there are also impacts related to the operation on the local fauna, flora, and biodiversity, as also the unregulated use of raw materials and natural resources.
+One of the major challenges for industries worldwide is the excessive emission of pollutant gases into the atmosphere, increasing the effects of global warming.
+Besides this, there are also impacts related to the operation and its impacts on the local fauna, flora, and biodiversity, as also the unregulated and uncontrolled use of raw materials and natural resources.

 Not only that, but the energy transition to a net-zero scenario is also concerning, as it lags behind expectations in the coming years.
-Also according to the IEA, even with the advances in renewable energy production by 2026, this increase in production capacity is still expected to be 1459.3 gigawatts less than what is needed to eliminate carbon emissions.
+According to the IEA, even with the advances in renewable energy production by 2026, the increase in production capacity is still expected to be 1459.3 gigawatts behind what is needed to eliminate carbon emissions.

-On the social side, within these same industries, there are constant risks that generate accidents involving workers caused by problems with equipment, falls, slips, collisions, explosions, and exposure to harmful substances.
-Even with several occupational safety regulatory organizations around the world, these accidents are still likely to happen, and having internal policies that reduce risks is fundamental to ESG concepts.
+On the social side, within these same industries, there are constant risks ta could lead to accidents involving workers caused by asset failure.
+Even with several occupational safety regulatory standards, these accidents are still likely to happen without optimal asset integrity management.

-Digitization as an answer to ESG needs in industry
+Digitization as an answer to ESG needs in the industry

-Digitization as an answer to environmental, social and governance problems in industries has strengthened mainly since the Fourth Industrial Revolution (or Industry 4.0).
-Several technologies such as Artificial Intelligence, Machine Learning, Internet of Things, started to be essential in the day-to-day industry especially to optimize operation.
+Digitization as an answer to environmental, social, and governance problems in industries has strengthened mainly since the Fourth Industrial Revolution (or Industry 4.0).
+Several technologies such as Artificial Intelligence, Machine Learning, Internet of Things, started to provide new opportunities for the efficiency of operations based on data-driven insights.

 Understand how Digital Transformation can support industries’ Operate and Maintain phase

-In this context, the industry’s digital transformation is also directed to mitigate the problems presented above, such as reducing carbon emissions in the atmosphere and work safety.
+In this context, the industry’s digital transformation maturity is also a direct player to mitigate the problems regarding ESG.